"

 • Individual, then collaborative (pairs)

-Minute Paper Five minutes before class ends, have students provide feedback about the session by writing in response to one or more of the following:
+Minute Paper Five minutes before class ends, have students provide feedback about the session by writing in response to a question, such as:

 • What are the 3 most important points you learned today?